-Sometimes you don't have a choice about which court you go to.
-For example, if you want to change an order that's already in place, you usually have to go back to the same court where the order was made.
+In BC, the Supreme Court and the Provincial Court handle some of the same types of cases.
+But sometimes you don't have a choice about which court to go to.
+For example, if you're married and you want a divorce, you must go to Supreme Court.
+Or, if you want to change an order that's already in place, you usually have to go back to the same court where the order was made.

-- just apply for your divorce order in Supreme Court.
+- apply for your divorce order in Supreme Court.